 ALSO ON VIEW: BFA STUDENT EXHIBITION

 Throughout The Galleries at Moore, Moore’s first-year students, sophomores and juniors will exhibit their best work in Art Education, Animation & Game Arts, and Fashion Design, Fine Arts, Foundation, Graphic Design, Illustration, Interior Design and Photography.
 Art collectors, art enthusiasts and advocates, designers and internship hosts can purchase student work through The Art Shop and preview emerging talent.
 The free and ADA-accessible exhibition show runs alongside Collected Departures: The 2022 MFA Thesis Exhibition, from April 2–16, 2022.
-For more information, visit thegalleriesatmoore.edu.
+For more information, visit moore.edu/galleries.

 The Galleries at Moore hours are Monday through Saturday from 11 am to 5 pm.
 Walk-ins are welcome.
 More information can be found on Moore’s visitors page.
 Please visit thegalleriesatmoore.edu for any updates or changes to exhibition-related programming due to COVID-19.